onedata/onedata-documentation/doc/group_management.md

 After another user joins your group you will be able to see him in the detailed group view.

 ## Join existing group
-To join a group, you must request from them the token.
+To join a group, you must request from them a token.
 After receiving the token:

 1. Navigate to **Manage groups** page.
 2. Click the **Join existing group** button.